 The David Clark arrived on 29 October 1839, carrying with it the very first assisted immigrants direct to Melbourne.
 The talk describes the voyage and the arrival of the vessel, as well as its relationship with Charles Joseph La Trobe who developed contacts with many passengers aboard David Clark.
 These included William and Agnes Bell […]

-The talk provides a view of early Melbourne life through Captain George Ward Cole, who arrived in Melbourne in 1840 following a career in the Royal Navy during the Napoleonic Wars, and in the merchant marine.
-He was prominent in early Melbourne society, controversially marrying into the McCrae family and building one of the first […]
+The talk provides a view of early Melbourne life through Captain George Ward Cole, who arrived in 1840 following a career in the Royal Navy during the Napoleonic Wars, and in the merchant marine.
+He was prominent in early Melbourne society, controversially marrying into the McCrae family and building one of the first houses in […]